mcaceresb/stata-gtools/docs/index.md

 - Intervals are of the form `interval(low high [keyvar])`; if `keyvar` is missing then it is taken to be the source variable.

-r Variables are not allowed in place of `low` or `high`.
+- Variables are not allowed in place of `low` or `high`.
 Instead they must be `#[stat]` where `#` is a number and `stat` is an optional summary statistic; e.g. `interval(-sd 0.5sd x)`.